Chemical bonding in large systems using projected population analysis from real-space density functional theory calculations: Introduction

-The remainder of our manuscript is structured as follows: Section 2 discusses the mathematical formalism of the projected-orbital overlap and Hamilton population, the population analysis schemes equivalent to pCOOP and pCOHP introduced earlier in the literature~\cite{Deringer,LOBSTER} but presented in an abstract setting.
-We then discuss the proposed alternate approach for population analysis involving the projected-Hamiltonian overlap and Hamilton populations.
-This section forms the segue for Section 3, which discusses the efficient numerical implementation details within the framework of finite-element discretization on parallel computing architectures.
-Section 4 presents the results on benchmark systems, assessing the accuracy and performance, and demonstrating the advantage of the proposed methods implemented in a unified and scalable framework within \DFTFE.
-We subsequently discuss a case study illustrating the usefulness of large-scale chemical bonding analysis, and finally conclude with a short discussion and outlook in Section 5.
+The remainder of our manuscript is structured as follows: Section 2 discusses the mathematical background and relevant finite-element(FE) discretization aspects required for describing the projected population analysis within the FE formalism in the subsequent sections.
+Projected orbital population analysis (\pfop) is discussed in Section 3, highlighting the aspects of mathematical formulation, accuracy validation and performance comparison results with \Lob.
+Section 4 discusses the details of projected Hamiltonian population analysis (\pfhp) and highlights the advantages of \pfhp~over \pfop.
+We subsequently discuss a case study illustrating the usefulness of large-scale chemical bonding analysis in Section 5, concluding with a short discussion and outlook in Section 6.